ResearchComputingServices/hpc-intro/_episodes/06-connecting.md

 ## Opening a Terminal

-Connecting to an HPC system is most often done through a tool known as "SSH" (Secure SHell) and usually SSH is run through a terminal.
-So, to begin using an HPC system we need to begin by opening a terminal.
-Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
-When connected to the remote system the experience between terminals will be identical as each will faithfully present the same experience of using that system.

-Here is the process for opening a terminal in each operating system.
+We used a terminal application on our laptops this morning to learn how to use Linux shell commands on our laptops.

+We will now see how to use Linux shell commands on a remote computer.
+Connecting to a remove Linux computer is most often done through a tool known as "SSH"
+(Secure SHell) and usually SSH is run through a terminal.
+We will now briefly review the available terminal applications and how to use them for an ssh connection.

 ### Linux

 There are many different versions (aka "flavours") of Linux and how to open a terminal window can change between flavours.
 Fortunately most Linux users already know how to open a terminal window since it is a common part of the